JG-KB/diabetes-predictor-ml/README.md

 In this project we examined 8 different models to predict whether a person has diabetes.
 We started with a simple logistic regression model, and then moved on to more complex models such as random forests and gradient boosting.
 After tuning the hyperparameters of the random forest and gradient boosting models, we found that the gradient boosting model performed the best.

-In the end, we were able to achieve an accuracy of 75% on the test set, precision of 75%, and an AUC of 0.83.

 ## **Data:**

 The dataset contains 70,000 observations and 18 features.
 The features are as follows: